 INTERESTING FACT: The greenhouses contain the world’s largest and oldest collection of Camellias, a flower native to southeast Asia!

 #2: THE EDEN PROJECT (ENGLAND)

 Designer(s): Nicholas Grimshaw

 A very, very tricky decision for us to pick between these top 2 undeniably stunning conservatories – and you will see why!
-But after many sleepless nights, it is the Eden Project of Cornwall that narrowly misses out on the top spot.
+But, it is the Eden Project of Cornwall that narrowly misses out on the top spot.
 Possibly the single most famous entry on this list.
 Not least because The Eden Project has been used as a filming location for a James Bond movie, and a concert venue for a Live 8 performance.

 The two humungous sets of adjoining domes are each home to a different biome.
 Firstly, the tropical biome essentially houses its own rainforest ecosystem, kept at a suitable temperature and humidity for the plants inside to prosper.
 Secondly, there is the Mediterranean biome, home to more temperate-dwelling plant species including many fruit-producers.

 The idea was initially conceived by British-Dutch businessman, Tim Smit, and designed by architect, Nicholas Grimshaw.
 The site was originally in use for over 150 years as a clay pit.
 Interestingly, it was also used as a filming location for another planet in BBC’s hitchhiker’s guide to the galaxy in the early 1980s.
 The structure is actually comprised of mostly steal and hexagonal thermoplastic panels.
 Crucially, glass was avoided due to its weight.

 INTERESTING FACT: For every year since 2012, the Eden Project has hosted the World Pasty Championships.
 A competition where people compete to produce the world’s best pasties!